Gottfried Wilhelm Leibniz: Posthumous reputation

 Nicholas Jolley has surmised that Leibniz's reputation as a philosopher is now perhaps higher than at any time since he was alive.
 Analytic and contemporary philosophy continue to invoke his notions of identity, individuation, and possible worlds.
 Work in the history of 17th- and 18th-century ideas has revealed more clearly the 17th-century "Intellectual Revolution" that preceded the better-known Industrial and commercial revolutions of the 18th and 19th centuries.

+In Germany, various important institutions were named after Leibniz.
+In Hanover in particular, he is the namesake for some of the most important institutions in the town: